California wage and hour law requires employers to provide lunch or meal breaks to employees who work a minimum number of hours.

 Under Labor Code 512, non-exempt employees who work more than 5 hours per day must receive a minimum meal break of 30 minutes.
 If the employee works for more than 10 hours per day, the employee must be provided a second meal break of at least 30 minutes.1

-Below, our California labor law attorneys discuss the following frequently asked questions about lunch break rules and laws for California employees:
+Below, our California labor and employment law attorneys discuss the following frequently asked questions about lunch break rules and laws for California employees: